royalcala/whatscom/docs/PROJECT_OVERVIEW.md

 ### **WhatsCom Project Overview**

-**WhatsCom** is a chat-driven e-commerce platform designed to provide a seamless shopping experience, enabling users to browse products on a **Next.js-based website** and complete purchases via **WhatsApp chat**.
-With recent multi-tenant enhancements, WhatsCom can now serve multiple tenants, each with its own unique domain and branding, using a unified, efficient architecture.
+**WhatsCom** is a project to create ecommerces called tenants, with multi-tenant enhancements, WhatsCom can serve multiple tenants, each with its own unique domain and branding, using a unified, efficient architecture.
+Each tenant can have their own customizations, their own domain and the manly purpose of each ecommerce is a chat-driven e-commerce platform designed to provide a seamless shopping experience, enabling users to browse products on a **Next.js-based website** and complete purchases via **WhatsApp chat**.

----

 ### **Key Features**

-1. **WhatsApp-Based Interaction**:

-   - **WhatsApp-Only Communication**: All interactions—including product inquiries, order confirmations, and updates—occur on WhatsApp.
-   - **WhatsApp Verification**: User identity is verified solely through WhatsApp, simplifying login and enhancing security.
-   - **OpenAI-Powered Conversations**: OpenAI manages all user interactions, from product searches to order tracking, directly in WhatsApp for a conversational, interactive experience.

-1. **Multi-Tenant Support with Custom Domains**:

-   - **Custom Domain Per Tenant**: Each tenant can have its own unique domain (e.g., `tenant1.com`), allowing for distinct branding and URLs.
-   - **Dynamic Tenant Routing**: Middleware in Next.js detects the tenant based on the incoming domain or a nextjs dynamic route (/[tenantId]).
-Dynamically loading tenant-specific configurations.
-   - **Tenant-Specific Content and Theming**: Each tenant has its own custom theme, branding, and product catalog, ensuring a personalized experience.

-1. **Catalog Browsing and Payments**:

-   - **Static Website as a Catalog**: Users can browse products on a static website that serves as an entry point.
-The site is built using Incremental Static Regeneration (ISR) to ensure content remains fresh while optimizing performance.
-   - **Custom Payment Links via Stripe**: Purchases generate a secure, tokenized payment link sent via WhatsApp, allowing users to complete transactions safely on a Stripe-hosted page.

-1. **Payment Tracking**:
-   - **Stripe Webhooks**: Order statuses are automatically updated via Stripe webhooks, with notifications sent to users in WhatsApp upon successful payments.
+**WhatsCom** a web site to sell tenants, and manage and host each tenant, each tenant is an ecommerce who can be customize to sell via whatsApp.

 ### Portals